-Just four miles beyond Staunton you will arrive at the small village of Livingston, Illinois.
-This old coal mining community got its start in 1905, but this small community of just about 800 people is supported today by the numerous farms surrounding the area.
+Just four miles beyond Staunton, Route 66 travelers will arrive at the small village of Livingston, Illinois.
+This old coal mining community got its start in 1905, but this small town is supported today by the numerous farms in the area.

 Over the years, more businesses and churches were built, but, in 1930 the New Staunton Coal Company was closed, signaling the first decline in the industry.
 Businesses and people came and went throughout the years as more mining operations closed.